 This delicious old fashioned/great depression era, recipe for Cinnamon Pie only takes a few basic pantry staple ingredients to make.
 It has a texture somewhere a cross between a soft caramel and a Lemon Bar/Square, but it’s packed full of tasty cinnamon goodness.
 There are also instructions to make them into Cinnamon Bars/Squares if you would prefer.

 Much like a Depression Era Water Pie…this simple Cinnamon Pie is a great dessert to be able to make when funds are tight, but you would really like to eat something super sweet/rich.

-The best part about this easy dessert recipe is that you probably have all the ingredients on hand already too.
+The best part about this easy dessert recipe is that you probably already have all of the ingredients on hand already too.

 As far as I know, this recipe was my Great Grandma Jenny’s (on my mom’s side of the family).
 It has been passed down for generations.
 It’s actually a constant dish at all of our Holiday celebrations because my grandmother always makes a massive batch for the whole family to enjoy.

 I’m not quire sure why the family has affectionately named it “Gunk”…probably because the consistency is just that…. some sort of gunk.
 Delicious gooey, cinnamon gunk that is…lol.

 If you need a good flaky pie crust recipe to go with this filling, my Mom’s Basic Flaky Pie Crust recipe is what I use when making these.
 Her recipe makes enough for three single layer pie crusts, or two if you want to do lattice-work or something fancy with extra crust on top.